 TO: Campus Community

-The following guidelines are intended to assist with the implementation of the salary program for policy-covered (non-represented) career PSS and MSP staff[i].
+The following guidelines are intended to assist with the implementation of the salary program for policy-covered (non-represented) career PSS and MSP staff.

 Policy-covered (non-represented) career PSS and MSP staff are eligible to participate in the salary program if:

-· On pay status or approved leave on July 1, 2022 for monthly paid, or June 26, 2022 for biweekly paid employees.
+- On pay status or approved leave on July 1, 2023 for monthly paid, or June 25, 2023 for bi-weekly paid employees.

 The eligibility criteria set forth the minimum requirements for a general salary increase, however, additional factors may apply, including employees with a recent performance rating of less than successful may be excluded in consultation with Human Resources/Employee and Labor Relations.

 - July 1, 2023 for monthly paid staff.

 - June 25, 2023 for biweekly paid staff.

 The department is responsible for covering the general salary increase for: